-The licence held by the Group, identified as an intangible asset on the acquisition of Electricity North West Number 1 Company Limited and measured at fair value at that date, to distribute electricity is viewed as having an indefinite life as the directors believe the licence would only be revoked if there were a serious breach of the terms and conditions of the licence.
+The licence held by the Group, identified as an intangible asset on the acquisition of Electricity North West Limited and measured at fair value at that date, to distribute electricity is viewed as having an indefinite life as the directors believe the licence would only be revoked if there were a serious breach of the terms and conditions of the licence.
 The licence is held subject to 25 years notice in writing from the Authority to the licensee.

-At 31 March 2024, the Group had entered into contractual commitments for the acquisition of software amounting to £2.1m (2023: £2.5m).
-The Company had not entered into any contractual commitments for the acquisition of intangible assets (2023: £nil).
+At 31 March 2025, the Group had entered into contractual commitments for the acquisition of software amounting to £9.6m (2024: £2.1m) (Note 33).